How do I....?

 Responses from the feedback forms are reported to BESC on a termly basis.
 In addition an annual questionnaire is sent to its customers.
 The responses are analysed and an action plan developed to improve service.
 See the results and Estates response to the most recent survey.

-Where do I find the Grey Book?
+Where do I find the Standing Orders?

 How do I apply for a new air conditioning system in my building?